CeeEffEff/mcp-examples/mcp-sentiment-server/README.md

 ```

 ### View the Server Schema
-The capabilities sof your MCP server are compiled into a schema.
+The capabilities of your MCP server are compiled into a schema.
 This schema dictates to an agent how to interact with the server.

 You can view it at: http://localhost:7860/gradio_api/mcp/schema